Bioconductor/bioconductor.org/content/about/mirrors/mirror-how-to.md

 ### Public mirrors

-We have recently increased security requirements for the public Bioconductor mirror sites.
+We have increased security requirements for the public Bioconductor mirror sites.
 A mirror is considered "public" if it's an option in R's
 <code>chooseBioCmirror()</code> function and listed on [our mirror
 page](/about/mirrors/).
 Public site maintainers must support https on their